ISalzman/ansible-oracle-java/README.md

 ### Testing

-To test the role use molecule.
+The tests are using `molecule`.
+Since this role needs a JDK from Oracle, molecule test containers will mount `/tmp/java`, so the JDK is persisted on the local machine and still available, when the test container has been destroyed.
+You can also prefetch the installation file and put it to `/tmp/java`.

  This will execute the whole test cycle against the default scenario:

 ```bash
 molecule test